j-hc/revanced-magisk-module/README.md

     <img src="./Installation/05.jpg">
 and disable "Scan apps with Play Protect".
     <img src="./Installation/06.jpg">
+If you had to deactivate it to install these applications, reactivate it once all the steps are finished.

 ---
 <p align="center">
 click (in the notification bar) on MicroG first